radiantlogic-v8/documentation-ia-selfmanaged/documentation/run-ops/preface.md

 ---
 title: Run-ops
-description: Identity Analytics self-managed solution run-ops guide
+description: Identity Analytics solution run-ops guide using the CLI
 ---

 # Run-ops

-The sub-pages include the documentation on the different operations executed when running the self-managed solution.
+The sub-pages include the documentation on the different operations executed when running the Identity Analytics using the CLI.

 These include, among others: